Reviews You Can Rely On

 Features

-Features may be something we consider more heavily for a computer or a tech gadget, but there are numerous design additions that can make or break a ski jacket.
-Starting from the top and working down, we love a hood that is helmet-compatible and has a drawstring to cinch that hood down.
-Next, some options have a collar that can be tightened to seal the jacket, which can be a game changer in stormy weather.
+Features might be something you typically associate with a computer or a tech gadget, but just as in tech, there are numerous design additions that can make or break a ski jacket.
+Starting from the top and working down, I love a helmet-compatible hood with a drawstring to cinch that hood down.
+Next, some options have a collar that can be tightened to seal the jacket, which can be a game-changer in stormy weather.
 Somewhere on the sleeve, many jackets have a pocket that neatly fits a season pass, as well as a wide variety of pocket configurations that can be helpful depending on your intended skiing.
-Some products offer a powder skirt, keeping the snow from coming up your jacket, and we especially loved this feature when it could be removed.
+Some products offer a powder skirt, keeping the snow from coming up your jacket, and I especially loved this feature when it could be removed.

 ski jacket - features can be a surprisingly important metric, with elements such...